04.18.13

 Choropleth maps colour jurisdictions based on some attribute of the jurisdiction, like population.
 They are almost always implemented by overlaying tiles (256×256 pixel PNG images) on some mapping framework (like Google Maps).

 Most web sites with choropleth maps limit the user: users can’t change the colours, and frequently are restricted to a small set of zoom levels.
-Sometimes the maps take a very long time to display.
 This is because the tiles are so slow to render that the site developers must render the tile images ahead of time and store them.
 My mapping framework is so fast that I do not need to pre-render all the tiles for each attribute.
 I can allow the users to interact with the map, going to arbitrary zoom levels and changing the colour mapping.

 Similarly, when people draw points on Google Maps, 100 is considered a lot.
 People have gone to significant lengths to develop several different techniques for clustering markers.
 By contrast, my code can draw thousands very quickly.